Saleh-Moha/Social-Media-DRF/README.md

 - django filters
 - docker
 - sqllite3 => (you can use any database)

 *Users App:

         --models:
-        -> custom user model which allow user to signup with the following:
+            -> custom user model which allow user to signup & login -> user profile model that creates an account after regiteration -> follow model that allow users to follow eachothers and see the followings and followers -> follow request model that send a notification for user who is private that somone follows thier account
-            - email=> which is an unique field
-            - username=> also an unique field
-            - first name=> not unique but not null
-            - socend name=> not unique but not null
-            - date of birth=> not unique but not null
-            - bio=> not unique and can be null
-            - location=> not unique and can be null
-            - profile picture = can also be null

-    --views:
-        -- using class based view ==> ginircs to retrive the data of the user

     --urls:
         -> using one endpoint:
-            - /user-profile/{username} => to get the data of the user
+            - /user-profile/{pk} => to get the data of the user

-    -- Serializers:
-        -> containing tow classes:
-            - CustomUserCreateSerializer => used py djoser to signup user
-            - CustomUserSerializer=> all apps use it to show data of the user on comments,likes and profile
+            - /user-profile-info/{pk} => to get the signup data of the user

-    -- permissions:
-        -> create a custom permission to allow only user to edit and delete his own data and others can only show the data
+            - /folloe/{pk} => to follow account
+            - /follow-requests => to get all the requests if your account is private
+            - /follow-requests/{pk} => to handle each request
+            - /followers => to get followers
+            - /followings => to get following
         ____________________________________________

 *Authentication: